BMW i4 2026 review | The electric BMW that still drives like a BMW

 What is the BMW i4?

-• If you’re a company car buyer: The BMW i4 is sure to be a big hit with company car drivers, whether you’re an employee paying benefit-in-kind tax, or looking for a lease through your own business.
-For either, we’d recommend the BMW i4 eDrive40 M Sport, because it isn't that much more expensive than the eDrive40, has slightly more equipment and looks very cool.
-Add a selection of the optional extras including the Comfort Plus Package for keyless entry, lumbar support and electric seat adjustment.
-If you do a lot of miles, consider the Technology Pack for its head-up display and superior sound system, or up it to the Technology Plus Pack if you value semi-autonomous driving aids.
+• If you’re a company car buyer: For an employee paying Benefit-in-Kind (BiK) tax or looking for a lease through their own business, we’d recommend the BMW i4 eDrive40 M Sport.
+It looks the part and brings a bit of extra visual punch over the Sport model.
+We’d add a selection of the optional extras, including the Comfort Pack for keyless entry, lumbar support and wireless phone charging.
+If you do a lot of miles, consider the Technology Pack for its head-up display, parking assist and driver assistance systems.

 Vicky Parrott